All Products

 Impacts of CentOS EOL

-The CentOS operating system reached its end of life (EOL) on June 30, 2024.
-Continuing to use it poses a security risk.
-Existing Elastic Compute Service (ECS) instances can continue to run, but you will no longer receive software maintenance or support, such as bug fixes and feature updates.
+As of June 30, 2024, the CentOS operating system has reached its EOL.
+Continued use presents a security risk.
+Existing Elastic Compute Service (ECS) instances can continue to run, but they will no longer receive software maintenance or support, such as bug fixes and feature updates.

 Version